ProjectQ-Framework/ProjectQ/examples/README.rst

 Examples and Tutorials
 ======================

 This folder contains a collection of **examples** and **tutorials** for how to use ProjectQ.
 They offer a great way to get started.
-While this collection is growing, it will never by possible to cover everything.
-Therefore, we refer the reader to also have a look at:
+While this collection is growing, it will never be possible to cover everything.
+Therefore, we refer the readers to also have a look at:

 * Our complete **code documentation** which can be found online `here <http://projectq.readthedocs.io/en/latest/>`__.
 Besides the newest version of the documentation it also provides older versions.
 Moreover, these docs can be downloaded for offline usage.